adambard/learnxinyminutes-docs/julia.html.markdown

     y -> x + y
 end

-# You can also name the internal function, if you want
+# You can also name the internal function, if you want.
 function create_adder(x)
     function adder(y)
         x + y